 For this recipe, that substitution won’t work.
 You could probably use cooked carrots or butternut squash if you were in a pinch, but sweet potatoes are you go-to here.

 Mix up your flavor combinations but trying cardamom, vanilla extract, or a pinch of ground cloves instead of (or in addition to!) the cinnamon.

-Peanut Butter Sweet Potato Spread
+Sweet Potato Spread

 A fun way to incorporate vegetables into breakfast or anytime!

-- 1 medium sweet potato, baked or microwaved until soft
+- 1 medium baked sweet potato

 - 1/4 cup creamy, natural peanut butter